 Below, our Denver Colorado criminal defense lawyers discuss the following frequently asked questions about Miranda rights for Colorado residents:

-- 1. What are Miranda rights in Colorado?
+- 1. What are Miranda rights?

 - 2. When am I “in custody?”